django-webpack/django-webpack-loader/README.md

 ### Jinja2 Configuration

-If you need to output your assets in a jinja template, we provide a Jinja2 extension that's compatible with the [Django Jinja](https://github.com/niwinz/django-jinja) module and Django 1.8.
+If you need to output your assets in a jinja template, we provide a Jinja2 extension that's compatible with [django-jinja](https://github.com/niwinz/django-jinja).

-To install the extension add it to the django_jinja `TEMPLATES` configuration in the `["OPTIONS"]["extension"]` list.
+To install the extension, add it to the `TEMPLATES` configuration in the `["OPTIONS"]["extension"]` list.

 ```python
 from django_jinja.builtins import DEFAULT_EXTENSIONS